krobin-AIML-agent/knowledge-vault-architecture-resources/KAVR-README.md

 ## License

-MIT License — free to use, extend, and modify.
+MIT License: free to use, extend, and modify.

 ---